PEER Workshop Call for Proposals

+The Center for the Advancement of Teaching (CAT) is pleased to announce a call for 75-minute interactive PEER workshop proposals.
 Many of our workshops are presented by WFU faculty.
 We refer to these as “From the Forest” PEER Workshops.
 These workshops enable WFU faculty to share their Practices, Expertise, Experiences, and Research (PEER) in the classroom with colleagues across the university.
+We see this as an opportunity to support various members of our teaching community and for instructors to share ideas and connect with one another.

 Teaching Essentials Workshops